zenml-io/zenml-plugins/model_control_plane/README.md

 ### Predictions pipeline

-The Predictions Pipeline reads a trained model object from the Model Version labeled as Staging.
+The Predictions Pipeline reads a trained model object from the Model Version labeled as Production.
 Here, the `version` is set to a specific stage, ensuring consistency across multiple runs.
 This approach shields the pipeline from the underlying complexities of the Training pipeline's promotion logic.
 ```python
 from zenml import pipeline
 from zenml.model import ModelConfig